EvgenyKut/testTask/README.md

 Data we can use from https://reqres.in/ (you can find users emails in the list of users (for test you can give one: michael.lawson@reqres.in)

-When you clone the project you need use yarn/npm for instailing libraries and dependendecies.
+When you clone the project:
-Next use yarn start/ npm start for launch
+npm install -- for installing libraries and dependencies. npm start -- for launch

+Happy hacking!

+P.S.
+This system of acess only for test.
+For real projects better to use HttpOnly system.